MyElectricSheep/Sushi_nft/README.md

 - The contract address on [rinkeby etherscan](https://rinkeby.etherscan.io/address/0x0713dbA8E86881DE2465ab469570dD8C6995b983) is 0x0713dbA8E86881DE2465ab469570dD8C6995b983

-- Minted NFTs can be seen on [Rinkeby OpenSea](https://testnets.opensea.io/collection/sushinft-25hek49stz).
+- Minted NFTs can be seen on the [OpenSea Rinkeby Testnet](https://testnets.opensea.io/collection/sushinft-25hek49stz).
 They are ERC721 types tokens

+- Each sushiNFT will generate a unique japanese haiku, an unrhymed three-line poem. sushiNFTs are hosted 100% on chain, as base64 encoded programmatically generated SVGs which makes them permanent and secure

 ![sushi NFTs](./sushiNFT_screenshot.png)